Robocalls and Unwanted Calls

-If you receive an unwanted phone call of any kind, including an unwanted robocall, hang up without providing any information, including any information related to any future promise not to call you again.
+If you receive an unwanted phone call of any kind, including an unwanted robocall, don’t try to outsmart the bad guy by intentionally giving out wrong information.
+Just hang up.
 Do not call the number back, or call another number they give you, or press any numbers (or links in texts) that you may be instructed to press.

 To help limit telemarketing calls from legitimate telemarketers, add your number to the National Do Not Call list.

 Scammers using robocalling technologies can be persistent and will look for ways to get their calls past evolving blocking technologies.
 Sometimes calling parties try to disguise their identity by using a telephone number that they are not really entitled to use, such as the number of a government agency or a legitimate business with whom you may have a relationship, or a telephone number that looks so much like yours that you might think it is a friend or neighbor calling.
 In this way they try to get you to answer the phone, and at the same time avoid technologies that would otherwise block the calling party’s real telephone number.
 This is called “spoofing.”
 AT&T offers customers services which can help identify a call that uses a spoofed telephone number as spam, fraud or neither, and blocks or flags the call accordingly.

 AT&T is committed to providing our customers with the best blocking tools available.

 - We have blocked more than 4 billion unwanted robocalls using an analytics system.
 It looks for patterns that may indicate an unwanted robocaller.

 - AT&T offers several solutions for customers, including AT&T Mobile Security and AT&T Call Protect, free services that automatically block fraud calls, provide screen alerts for suspected spam calls and help protect smartphones from potential threats.